sergiocollado/potpourri/Notes_on_protocols/Notes_on_SSL_TLS.md

 8. The CA signs the certificate using its CA's private key.
 9. The certificate is given to the server.
 10. The server can provide now its certificate to prove its identity.
+11. The clients wants to connect to the  server securely.
+    - The client (ie web browsers) already has the CA certificates installed.
+12. The client requests the server's certificate
+    - The client validates that the certificate is legitimate. (usting the public key of the CA)
+    - The client validates that the server truly owns the certificate. (making sure the public key provided in the certificate the server has the private key)
+13. The clients validates Server's certificate in the SSL/TLS handshake.
+14. SSL/TLS Handshake produces session keys:
+    - symmetric encription (for confidentiality)
+    - message authentification code MAC (for integrity and authentification)
+15. Session keys, form a secure tunnel to protect the communication.

+All this validation happens in what is know as TLS handshake.